-- A) The hearing procedure for civil blight citations shall follow the procedures set forth in § 7-152 of the Connecticut General Statutes. - B) An owner or non-owner occupant may request a hearing after receiving a civil citation.
-Said owner or non-owner occupant must make their request for a hearing within ten (10) business days of their receipt of the citation.

-- C) The Mayor shall appoint, with the approval of the City Council, three or more Hearing Officer(s).
+- A) The hearing procedure provided for in § 161-7 B) v. for a violation of a eivil blight Citations shall follow the procedures set forth in § of the City's Code of Ordinances and § 7-152c of the Connecticut General Statutes. - B) An owner or non-owner occupant may request a hearing after receiving a Civil Citation.
+Said owner or non-owner occupant must make their request for a hearing within ten (10) business days of their receipt of the citation by delivering, in person or by mail, written notice of objection to the Blight Enforcement Official. - C) The Mayor shall appoint, with the approval of the City Council, one or more Hearing Officer(s).
 Employees from any department that is represented on the Blight Task Force are not eligible to become Hearing Officer(s).
 Hearing Officer(s) shall serve for a term of two years or part thereof, which term shall commence from date of approval by the City Council and shall end on December 31 of every even year.
-Hearing Officer(s) may be compensated by the City with the funds appropriated for this purpose as recommended by the Mayor and approved by the City Council. - D) Hearing procedures for citations shall be enforced by the Superior Court. - E) A Blight Enforcement Official or their designee shall send notice to cited owner or non-owner occupant within twelve (12) months of expiration of period for uncontested payment of fines, penalties, costs or fees. - i.
-The notice must inform the cited person - 1.
-Of the allegations and amount of fines, penalties, costs, or fees; - 2.
-Of the ability to contest liability through written request within ten (10) days of the date thereof; - 3.
-If no hearing is requested, assessment and judgment will be entered against the cited person; and - 4.
-Such judgment will be entered without further notice. - F) The notice shall be delivered by the manner provided in § 161-6 (G) of this code. - G) The cited person may admit liability without a hearing and pay the full amount of fines, penalties, costs, or fees. - i.
-If a cited person does not request a hearing within ten (10) days of notification, they are deemed to have admitted liability. - H) Any person who requests hearing will be given written notice of the time, date, and location of said hearing. - i.
-The hearing shall take place between fifteen (15) and thirty (30) days from the date that the notice is mailed. - I) A certified copy of the initial notice of violation shall be filed and retained by the municipality. - J) The cited person may request the presence of issuing official at hearing. - K) A designated municipal official other than the hearing officer may present evidence on behalf of the municipality. - L) If the cited person fails to appear at the hearing, the Hearing Officer may enter an assessment against them by default. - i.
-The hearing officer may accept evidence from the cited person by mail and deem their presence at the hearing unnecessary. - M) The Hearing Officer shall conduct the hearing in a fair and appropriate fashion as such officer sees fit. - N) Rules regarding admissibility of evidence are not strictly enforced, but all testimony is given under oath under penalty of perjury. - O) The Hearing Officer shall announce the decision at the end of the hearing.
+Hearing Officer(s) may be compensated by the City with the funds appropriated for this purpose as recommended by the Mayor and approved by the City Council.
+RELOCATE SEE NEW CODE § (b) - D) Hearing procedures for citations shall be enforced by the Superior Court.
+RELOCATE -SEE NEW CODE §(h) - E) A Blight Enforcement Official or their designee shall send notice to cited owner or non-owner occupant within twelve (12) months of expiration of period for uncontested payment of fines, penalties, costs or fees. - i.
+The notice must inform the cited person of the following: - a.
+Of the allegations and amount of fines, penalties, costs, or fee b.
+Of the ability to contest liability through written request within ten (10) days of the date thereof; - e.
+If no hearing is requested, assessment and judgment will be entered against the cited person; and - d.
+Such judgment will be entered without further notice.
+RELOCATE SEE NEW CODE §(c) - F) The notice shall be delivered by the manner provided in § 161-6 (G) of this code. - G) The cited person may admit liability without a hearing and pay the full amount of fines, penalties, costs, or fees.

+If a cited person does not request a hearing within ten (10) days of notification, they are deemed to have admitted liability RELOCATE - SEE NEW CODE §(d)